 Storm Water Management Plan

 The initial Storm Water Management Plan for the City of Jenks was developed, and Authorization for Stormwater Discharge from Phase II Small Municipal Separate Storm Sewer System (MS4) was granted, effective December 8, 2005.
-In accordance with ODEQ General Permit OKR04 (November 1, 2015), the City's Authorization to Discharge was re-issued January 6, 2017 with an expiration date of October 31, 2020.
+In accordance with ODEQ General Permit OKR04 (November 1, 2015), the City's Authorization to Discharge was re-issued January 6, 2017.